 As well, the Sudbury Action Centre for Youth provides four emergency shelter beds for youth aged 16 to 24 years connected to its warming centre at 95 Pine St. For more information, visit: http://www.sacy.ca/

-There is a daytime warming centre and two overnight warming centres operating in Greater Sudbury.
+There are two daytime warming centres and two overnight warming centres operating in Greater Sudbury.

 Street Outreach is a program administered by the Homelessness Network and intended to engage and support people who may be living outdoors, in tents, or other places not meant for human habitation.
 Outreach staff walk and drive to locations where people are known to be and offer help to individuals by providing a wide range of services aimed at intervention, reintegration and social and community re-adaptation.
 Services provided include referral to community resources, suicide intervention, immediate first aid, health support and transportation to essential services.
 They also provide blankets, clothing and supplies to those in need.
 During an Extreme Cold Weather Alert, the outreach team operates the outreach van overnight to transport people to safe places, such as shelters and warming centres.

 The Community Homelessness Prevention Initiative (CHPI) program supports low-income individuals and families who are homeless, or who are at risk of homelessness, by providing funds to pay a last month’s rent deposit, rental arrears or a utility depositor arrears.
 The program guidelines have been expanded to support individuals and families during the COVID-19 pandemic.
 To learn more about the CHPI program, visit https://www.greatersudbury.ca/live/employment-support-and-financial-assistance/emergency-housing-support-shelters-and-free-meals/.

 Learn more about the City’s Housing First Model